ULStats/MA4128Assessment-2018/MikieLyons-TTR.md

 Technical analysis involves making investment decisions based on past trading data.
 It aims to establish buying and selling rules that maximize profits and still control risks of loss.
 Unfortunately, according to the efficient market hypothesis (EMH), this endeavor is ultimately futile.
 The EMH states that all available and relevant information are already incorporated in security prices.
 As technical analysis uses only current and past trading data, it is not possible to obtain abnormal positive returns by applying these technical trading rules.
 If investors could make money from applying these trading rules, this would indicate that the market is inefficient.
 Therefore, the question of whether technical trading rules can consistently generate profits becomes an empirical issue concerning efficiency of actual markets.

+* Principles

+A core principle of technical analysis is that a market's price reflects all relevant information impacting that market.
+A technical analyst therefore looks at the history of a security or commodity's trading pattern rather than external drivers such as economic, fundamental and news events.
+It is believed that price action tends to repeat itself due to the collective, patterned behavior of investors.
+Hence technical analysis focuses on identifiable price trends and conditions.

 * John J. Murphy

 Anyone who has ever looked into technical analysis will have heard of Murphy; a technical analyst with more than 35 years of market experience.
 His book, “Technical Analysis of the Financial Markets,” should be part of every trader’s library.
 Murphy wrote “The 10 Important Rules of Technical Trading,” and these principles remain relevant today.
 We can learn from and build on them.